Duchstf/VHbb/README.md

 You can check the status of these rules on the command line using `rucio rule-info <rule hash>` after doing the setup above, or you can use the webui found [here](https://cms-rucio-webui.cern.ch/)

+Note that the auto-approval limit is 50 TB of data, but if you're only transferring nano that probably won't be a factor

 Example of  `datasets_all.txt`:

 ```